 Let’s celebrate that after you’ve completed these steps, you’ll have a fully functioning marketing funnel.
 WOOOO!

-If you’ve been reading through this guide and haven’t signed up for your free Interact account, do it right now.
+If you’ve been reading through this guide and haven’t signed up for your Interact account, do it right now.

 You have all the knowledge to make your marketing funnel a game changer in your business.